ideal-lab5/contracts/template/README.md

 # Template

-This is a template to get you started with building contracts on the ETF network.
+This is a template to get you started with building contracts that use verifiable randomness.

 To build and test this contract, use the cargo contract tool.